-Dr. Lipson is a cutaneous oncology and clinical immunotherapy specialist at Johns Hopkins.
+Dr. Lipson is an internationally-recognized skin cancer and immunotherapy specialist at Johns Hopkins.
 He received his medical degree in 2005 from the Mount Sinai School of Medicine in New York City, where he graduated with distinction in research.
 He completed his internship and residency in Internal Medicine at The Johns Hopkins Hospital, and completed a Medical Oncology fellowship at the Johns Hopkins Kimmel Cancer Center.

-In addition to his research activities, Dr. Lipson is an internationally-recognized educator in the field of cancer immunotherapy.
+In addition to his research activities, Dr. Lipson is an educator in the field of cancer immunotherapy.
 Many of his lectures focus on the management of immune-mediated drug toxicities associated with novel cancer drugs.
 Dr. Lipson conducts regular clinical practices in Baltimore, Maryland and at Sibley Memorial Hospital in Washington, D.C. as part of the multidisciplinary Melanoma Program at Johns Hopkins.